tarantool/doc/doc/reference/reference_lua/config.rst

     .. _config_api_reference_get:

-    ..  method:: get([param])
+    ..  method:: get([param, opts])

-        Get a configuration applied to the current instance.
+        Get a configuration applied to the current or remote instance.
-        Optionally, you can pass a configuration option name to get its value.
+        Note that there is the following difference between getting a configuration for the current and remote instance:

+        -   For the current instance, ``get()`` returns an instance configuration considering :ref:`environment variables <configuration_environment_variable>`.
+        -   For a remote instance, ``get()`` only considers a cluster configuration and ignores environment variables.

         :param string param: a configuration option name
+        :param table opts: options to pass.
+The following options are available:

+                           -   ``instance`` (since :doc:`3.1.0 </release/3.1.0>`) -- the name of a remote instance whose configuration should be obtained

         :return: an instance configuration

         **Examples:**